olebole/irafdoc/doc/nttools.thedit.rst

   when writing the value to the table.
   This can fail when a value appears to be a number but really should be treated as a string.
-  For example, a date and time could be written as <tt>"19940531:11515000"</tt>.
+  For example, a date and time could be written as <span style="font-family: monospace;">"19940531:11515000"</span>.
   'thedit' would interpret this as hours and minutes (HH:MMss) and convert the value to 1994053. + 11515000./60.
   A workaround for this case is to use 'tupar' instead of 'thedit';
-  use the <tt>"pt"</tt> instruction, meaning put a keyword of type text.
+  use the <span style="font-family: monospace;">"pt"</span> instruction, meaning put a keyword of type text.
   </p>
   <!-- EndSection:   'BUGS' -->
   <h3>References</h3>